maxwolf621/AZ/az-104/AZ App Service/AZ App Service.md

 ## Deployment Slot

 Deployment slots help you manage different app stages (in separate environments).
 For example, `development`, `test`, `stage`, and `production`.

-**Each slot is a fully independent instance of your application**, and it enables you to perform tasks like `testing`, `staging`, and `deploying` updates without affecting the production environment.
-(Deployment slots are live apps that have their own hostnames)
+**Each slot is a fully independent instance of your application (Deployment slots are live apps that have their own `hostnames`)**, and it enables you to perform tasks like `testing`, `staging`, and `deploying` updates without affecting the production environment.

 **App content and configuration elements can be swapped between two deployment slots, including the production slot.**
 When you create an Azure App Service, it comes with a default deployment slot called the `production` slot.
 This is the live, publicly accessible instance of your application.

 > **Think Of slots As A way to quickly clone your production environment for other use**

 ### App Service pricing tiers